-A small app that does one joyful thing is different from a productivity app.
-Here are six that earn their disk space — most of them free, none of them bloated.
+A small app that does one joyful thing is different from a productivity suite.
+Here are six focused Mac utilities, with prices and requirements checked against their official pages.

 The short list